Thank you for sending your enquiry! One of our team members will contact you shortly.

 Module 3: Static Testing Techniques

-- Conducting reviews, walkthroughs, and inspections.
+- Reviews, walkthroughs, and inspections.

-- Performing static analysis using automated tools.
+- Static analysis using automated tools.

 - Checklist-based and role-based reviewing methods.